Our Therapy Herd

 Arrival Date: March 23, 2022

 Barron is a big handsome horse with a big personality to match!
 He loves people and any sort of human attention but mostly praise pats and of course treats.
-He’s a retired field hunter, and old pasture-mate of our sweet therapy horse Flynn who recently passed.
-It was truly a sign for him to join Flynn’s Quantum herd: Tie, Khan and Luther!
-They love playing, rolling and sunbathing after some morning therapy sessions.
-Although Barron is new to us, we know he is going to make a great therapy horse for our medium to large adult clients.
+He’s a retired field hunter and used to live with his old owner Lisa Butash and our other therapy horse, Flynn, who passed in 2022.

 Birth Date: May 14, 2006